Tkach, WCG and UCG

 What we will see today is very ugly and repulsive to the true saints of God, but it is necessary for the truth to come out, that we may understand that NO corporate church is God’s church; and that God’s only true church is the spiritual body of believers [very often scattered and never concentrated in one corporate organization] who have responded to the Father’s call with a deep love and diligent obedience to God’s word; striving with all our hearts to be like our Father; as any little child looks at his Father and declares “I wanna be like him”

-Brethren, these things were and are allowed; to teach and test God’s people, as to whether they will follow God or some other.
-God is teaching us to obey and follow men ONLY as they follow Christ.
+Brethren, these things were and are allowed to teach and test God’s people, as to whether they will follow God or some other.
+God is teaching us to obey and follow men ONLY as they follow God the Father and Jesus Christ.

 All his life his standards were wrong, being based on physical bench marks instead of the spiritual.